fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Sunni Muslims consider Abu Bakr a 'rightly-guided' (rashid) and the most superior caliph.
 Abu Bakr is also believed to be the 'Greatest of the Truthful' (Siddīq Akbar), a rank which comes after the prophets.
 Purported hadiths related about Abu Bakr include Muhammad's testifying of Abu Bakr for paradise.
 Moreover, Muhammad appointing Abu Bakr to lead the prayers during his last days is associated to justify Abu Bakr's later ascension to the caliphate as they display the regard with which Muhammad held the former.
 Abu Bakr is regarded among the best of Muhammad's followers.
 Muhammad reportedly said: "If the faith of Abu Bakr was weighed against the faith of the people of the earth, the faith of Abu Bakr would outweigh the others."
 Abu Bakr used to solve disputes by looking at the Quran and Sunnah.
 He was also the most knowledgeable Sahabi regarding the genealogy of Arabs.

-Abu Bakr's first address as caliph:
+    Abu Bakr's first speech as a caliph:

-    I have been given the authority over you, and I am not the best of you.
+    "I have been given the authority over you, and I am not the best of you.
 If I do well, help me; and if I do wrong, set me right.
 Sincere regard for truth is loyalty and disregard for truth is treachery.
 The weak amongst you shall be strong with me until I have secured his rights, if God wills; and the strong amongst you shall be weak with me until I have wrested from him the rights of others, if God wills.
 Obey me so long as I obey God and His Messenger.
 But if I disobey God and His Messenger, you owe me no obedience.
-Arise for your prayer, God have mercy upon you.
+Arise for your prayer, God have mercy upon you."

 ### Riddah Wars